-Sun, sand and ski
+Sun, sand, and ski

-Take the “Manga Kingdom” tour along the coast from Sakaiminato to Kurayoshi and discover a whimsical world of supernatural characters and detective heroes.
-The Mizuki Shigeru Road outside JR Sakaiminato station is lined with more than 150 bronze statues of yokai (spirits or demons) that emerged from the artist’s peculiar psyche.
-In nearby Houkei, the Gosho Aoyama Manga Factory features original drawings and replicas of tricks and inventions from the popular world of Conan.
+Take the Manga Kingdom tour along the coast from Sakaiminato to Kurayoshi and discover a whimsical world of supernatural characters and detective heroes.
+The Mizuki Shigeru Road outside JR Sakaiminato Station features more than 150 bronze statues of yokai (spirits or demons) that emerged from the artist’s peculiar psyche.
+In nearby Houkei, the Gosho Aoyama Manga Factory features original drawings and replicas of tricks and inventions from the world of Detective Conan.

 In the west of the prefecture, sacred Mount Daisen carries summer hikers and winter skiers straight from the ocean up into the clouds.
 Once a flourishing center of Shugendo or mountain worship, Daisen is the former training ground of more than 3,000 warrior monks and continues to play host to several religious rituals throughout the year.

 Even though it’s the highest mountain in the Chugoku region, it’s relatively easy to reach the summit.
 About three hours of hiking will get you to Misen Peak, which has beautiful views of the Sea of Japan.
 Explore the holy sites of Daisen-ji and Ogamiyama shrine on your way.

 The climbing season opens over the first weekend of June with an extraordinary medieval-style torchlight parade at night.
 Anybody is welcome to take part, but torches are handed out on a first-come-first-served basis.
 In the winter, the slopes transform into the popular Oku-Daisen Ski Resort.